-- Ask for approval from your programme coordinator and the Board of Examiners.
+- Discuss your plan with your programme coordinator and ask for approval from the Board of Examiners.

 - Your Major Research Project has to be done at Utrecht University or at UMC Utrecht, the Hubrecht Laboratory or the Princess Máxima Center for Pediatric Oncology.
 Research projects of Science and Business Management, Medical Imaging, and Epidemiology (Postgraduate) can partly be conducted elsewhere/abroad, but only in cooperation with Utrecht University.

 - For any of the projects you need to find a supervisor from within Utrecht University.

 When you find a suitable project, make sure you meet both your examiner as well as your daily supervisor, to see if you get along.
 Discuss all details with your (laboratory) supervisor.
 An overview of what you should discuss can be found on the General Application Form or Profile Application form* (SBM and CSDB students do most things digitally via Osiris Case except applying for a profile or a mini project - for these things the forms above are still used.
 Read more about it here).
 This includes:

 - subject of your project;